DrDanParker/PlantarPressure/README.md

 Functions within the current release permit:

-* Import XSensor Data from CSV to stacked xarray format
+* Import XSENSOR Data from CSV to stacked xarray format